H-force-25/plasmonics-inverse-design/README.md

 This repository is a part of *Leveraging Generative Neural Networks for Accurate, Diverse, and Robust Nanoparticle Design*, DOI:###.

+## Introduction

 ## Table of Contents

-- Getting Started
+1. Getting Started

+    - Prerequisites
+    - How to Use

+2. Repository Structure

-- Dataset Generation
+3. Dataset Generation

-- Model Training
+4. Model Training

-- Model Testing
+5. Model Testing

 ## Getting Started